-We are no longer booking for summer of 2015.
-To submit for fall programs and beyond, please fill out a Programming Submission Form.
+To submit a program, please fill out the Programming Submission Form.
 Because of the volume of submissions, we may be unable to directly respond to each person.

 Medina County District Library welcomes children.
 Staff members are available to help children use library materials and services.
 The Library, however, is not able to provide child care.